day8/re-frame/README.md

 ;; ==>  [:div "Hello ratoms and reactions"]
 ```

 You'll notice that our component is a regular Clojure function, nothing special.
-In this case, it takes no parameters and it returns a ClojureScript vector (hiccup).
+In this case, it takes no parameters and it returns a ClojureScript vector (Hiccup).

 Here is a slightly more interesting (parameterised) component (function):